Mohamed-Kacem-Dev/guess-the-country-multiplayer/readme.md

 ## Technologies Used

-- React.js for the frontend
+- React for the frontend
 - Node.js and Express.js for the backend
 - Socket.io for real-time communication
 - Mongodb for the database